 Montane

-Montane areas have shallow, low fertile soils.
-Plants that grow in Montane areas include:
+Montane areas occur at high altitudes and have shallow, low fertile soils.
+Plants that grow in montane areas include:

 - small trees – bell-fruited mallee ash